-School districts are under continuous pressures to provide a high quality education to their students with ever tighter budgets.
-GFOA has developed the Best Practices in School Budgeting and numerous related resources and supports in order to help school districts better align their limited resources with thier student outcome and achievement goals.
+School districts are under continuous pressures to provide a high-quality education to their students with ever tighter budgets.
+GFOA has developed the Best Practices in School Budgeting and numerous related resources and supports in order to help school districts better align their limited resources with their student outcome and achievement goals.

 Step 1.
 Plan and Prepare.
 The planning and budgeting process begins with mobilizing key stakeholders, gathering information on academic performance and cost structure, and establishing principles and policies to guide the budget process.